Drummond (32 points, 23 boards) carries Pistons past Pacers

 Drummond, the center of an offseason-long contract discussion, delivered in all phases.
 He shot 12-for-18 from the floor, 8-for-10 from the free-throw line, blocked four shots and added three steals.
-He produced the first 30-point, 20-rebound performance in a season opener since Charles Barkley accomplished the feat in 1992.
+He produced the first 30-point, 20-rebound performance in a season opener since Charles Barkley accomplished the feat in 1992 in his Phoenix Suns debut.

 With Drummond dominant in the middle, guard Luke Kennard stretched the Indiana defense with his 3-point shooting.
 He knocked down 6 of 9 from behind the arc and finished with 30 points.
 Indiana book-ended the contest with periods of offensive stagnation.
 Taking the floor without All-Star wing Victor Oladipo (knee), the Pacers went 4:04 into the game before scoring their first points.

-Bench points tipped the contest in favor of Detroit, which dropped 3 of 4 in the series with Indiana last season.
+Bench points tipped the contest in favor of Detroit, which dropped three of four in the series with Indiana last season.
 Kennard's 30 led a 57-point outpouring from the Pistons reserves, which also included 18 points from former Most Valuable Player Derrick Rose.
 Indiana scored just 16 points off the bench.

 Only two Pistons starters scored in double figures, Tony Snell barely hitting the mark with 10.
 But the burst off the bench, most notably Kennard's long-range shooting, marked an important departure from a season ago.
 The Pistons were one of the worst 3-point shooting teams in the NBA a season ago, but they connected on 45.8 percent (11 of 24) to open 2019-20.